algogrit/blog.gauravagarwalr.com/content/posts/2017-02-18-to-rebase-or-not-to-rebase.md

 `Pavan:` Ah!
 I see.
 So git now cannot identify RD1 and D1 as the same commits anymore.
 Rebase seems like a sure shot way of shooting yourself in the foot.

 `Me:` Well not precisely.
 We do perform a rebase operation each time we do a `git pull --rebase`.
 Here we are rebasing the `origin/{branch-name}` to `{branch-name}`.
 Git does it seemlessly for us.
-Moreover, as you have seen earlier this causes git to show conflicts only due to the code in our local branch. i.e.) the code which you wrote; making the whole process of conflict resolution simply to identify the changes which need to done to our code.
+Moreover, as you have seen earlier this causes git to show conflicts only due to the code in our local branch. i.e.) the code which you wrote; making the whole process of conflict resolution simply to identify the changes which have been due to local code.

 `Pavan:` Oh yeah definitely.
 So rebase is good for local changes?